matklad/matklad.github.io/_posts/2017-03-12-min-of-three.markdown

 ![Parallel update]({{ site.url }}/assets/min3_par.png)

-The nice thing about this update rule is that we can calculate two cells simultaneously in parallel.
-There is no data dependency between `curr[i]` and `curr[i + 1]`.
+The important property of this update rule is that CPU can calculate two cells simultaneously in parallel, because there is no data dependency between `curr[i]` and `curr[i + 1]`.

 We do have `vminsd %xmm0,%xmm1,%xmm0`, but it is equivalent to `vmovsd
-%xmm1,%xmm0` if `xmm1` is smaller then `xmm0`.
+%xmm1,%xmm0` if `xmm1` is smaller than `xmm0`.
 And this is often the case:
 `xmm1` holds the minimum of upper and diagonal cell, so it is likely to be less then a single cell to the left.
 Also, the diagonal path is taken slightly more often then the two alternatives, which adds to the bias.

-So it looks like my CPU is able to speculatively execute `vminsd` and parallelise the following computation based on this speculation!
+So it looks like the CPU is able to speculatively execute `vminsd` and parallelise the following computation based on this speculation!
 Isn't that awesome?